-The Group provides management services.
-Revenue is recognised over the period that services are rendered and the Group's performance provide all of the benefits received and consumed simultaneously by the customers.
+The Group is engaged in provision of environmental hygiene and other services.
+Revenue is recognised over the period that services are rendered and the Group's performance provide all the benefits received and consumed simultaneously by the customers.

-(vii) Contract assets and contract liabilities
+(vi) Contract assets and contract liabilities